nikitavoloboev/data/research/solving-problems.md

 > But can also look like this.
 Example of a [brainstorming session](https://youtu.be/sB0DWq3PTDk).

 Often times I can do the decoupling of the task inside the app I am working in itself, be it a code editor or [2Do](../macOS/apps/2do.md).
-I also like sketching things on my iPad with [Notability](https://www.gingerlabs.com) if the problem is complex enough.
+I also like sketching things on my iPad with Notes if the problem is complex enough.

 ## 3. Work on solving the task and nothing else